Tuesday, June 23, 2009

 Bobby Holik

-For a long time I really thought Bobby Holik was underrated.
+For a long time everyone in hockey thought Bobby Holik was underrated.

 He was this hulking, 6'3" 220lb shutdown center, a fantastic faceoff man and one of the best defensive forwards in the game, shutting down the likes of Mark Messier and Eric Lindros.
 He was a serious hitter, applying bone jarring checks at times.
 He was a bull in a china shop with the puck, able to drive to the net and apply a bullet of a shot.
 He was a consistent two way player, better than his annual statistics ever suggested.
 He was a key player for the New Jersey Devils' Stanley Cup runs in 1995 and 2000.